namhyung/uftrace/doc/uftrace-script.md

     b has retval

 Also a script can handle event records and optional event data in "args".
-The arguments is a string containing KEY=VALUE pairs.
+The argument is a string containing KEY=VALUE pairs.
 Currently it only works with `uftrace script` and not for record.

     $ cat event.py